Musical instrument building, set up and maintenance courses in the Manchester area.

 The first stage of the course: Identifying what is required and setting your setup goals.

-• Assesing the types of fretboard radius you have to work with and discussing how you can work with it
+Assessing the types of fret-board radius you have to work with and discussing how you can work with it

-• Asses fret wire condition, taking the infomation from play testing to see what is going on with the frets
+Asses fret wire condition, taking the information from play testing to see what is going on with the frets

 Second stage: Getting ready to start the process